kwilson21/PS5Tracker/README.md

 ### Install Google Chrome and ChromeDriver

-The PS5's retailer services relies on Selenium to scrape PS5 availabilities from websites.
+PS5Tracker's retailer services relies on Selenium to scrape PS5 availabilities from websites.
 To do this, it uses Chrome in headless mode.
 Because of this, we must ensure our environment has Google Chrome and Chromedriver installed so that Selenium can find them.

 I created a script to make this process easy